luiswirth/bsc-thesis/src/appendix.typ

 ```

 Then we can navigate into the `./petsc-solver` directory and simply run `make`.
-This will produce two exectuables `ghiep.o` and `hils.o`.
+This will produce two executables `ghiep.o` and `hils.o`.
 These executables
 will then be found and run by the Formoniq.

 == Plotting